tderflinger/remark-translate/README.md

     .process(data);
 ```

-Note that any yaml included in the markdown is also translated.
+Note that any yaml frontmatter fields as defined in `yamlTranslate` options are also translated.

+This library is ESM only, meaning you cannot import it using `require` in a Node application.

 ## Testing